-Due to the multitude of software programs used by different commercial, open-source, and academic research labs, an evaluation is warranted to determine the degree of variation, if any, that different segmentation software applications have on the proposed lung density measurements used in this profile.
+academic research labs, an evaluation is warranted to determine the degree of variation, if any, that different segmentation software applications have on the proposed lung density measurements used in this profile.
 For example, in longitudinal analysis of CT images that uses different software vendors at different time-points, measurement variability due to the differences in vendor segmentation will be introduced.
-Consensus reproducibility compiled from various commercial and academic analysis software for RA-950 and Perc15 from a common reference data set (made available on the QIDW website) are summarized in Section 4.2, and tabulated in more detail in Appendix F.
+Consensus reproducibility compiled from various commercial and academic analysis software for RA-950 and Perc15 from a common reference data set (made available on the QIDW website) are summarized in Section 4.2, and tabulated in more detail in Appendix EF.

-Parameter Actor Requirement Image Analysis Software Shall use a consistent lung segmentation procedure including the following steps.
-Segmentation and removal of central pulmonary blood vessels.
+Parameter Actor Requirement Image Analysis Software Shall use a consistent lung segmentation procedure including the following steps. ÷ Segmentation and removal of central pulmonary blood vessels.
 Segmentation and removal of the central airways.
 Generation of the image histogram for the remaining lung parenchymal tissues Shall be identical for each longitudinal time point measured Lung Density Analysis Shall be deterministic (yield identical results each time the software analysis is applied to the same patient data set) and therefore add no additional variance to the measurement.
 See section 4.2, Assessment Procedure: Reproducibility of Image Analysis Software across Various Vendors for more detail on procedures.
-Clinician Shall calculate and output the whole lung RA-950, Perc15 and Lung Density Histogram: The analysis software used shall be identical for each longitudinal time point measured (reanalyze images if necessary), and Above measures shall be deterministic (yield identical results each time the software analysis is applied to the same patient data set) and therefore add no additional variance to the measurement.
-See section 4.2, Assessment Procedure: Reproducibility of Image Analysis Software across Various Vendors for more detail on procedures
+Segmentation and removal of central pulmonary blood vessels.
+Formatted: No bullets or numbering Segmentation and removal of the central airways.
+Generation of the image histogram for the remaining lung parenchymal tissues Shall be identical for each longitudinal time point measured, and Shall be deterministic (yield identical results) each time the software analysis is applied to the same patient data set) and therefore add no additional variance to the measurement.
+See section 4.2, Assessment Procedure: Formatted: No bullets or numbering Reproducibility of Image Analysis Software across Various Vendors for more detail on procedures.
+Formatted: Font: Arial, 11 pt, Font color: Black Image Analysis Shall calculate and output the whole lung RA-950, - Software Clinician Perc15 and Lung Density Histogram: Commented [SBF66]: KOD-9 1 Ine same analysis software used shall be identical (rospalyzo imagos if possessary), and Commented [SBE67]: KOD-18 KOD-19 KOD-20 (realiaryze images in necessary), and Above measures shall be deterministic (vield identical results each time the software analysis is applied to the same patient data set) and therefore add no additional variance to the measurement.
+The same analysis software used shall be Commented [SBF68]: KOD-53 identical for each longitudinal time point measured, Formatted: No bullets or numbering and Commented [SBF69]: KOD-18 Above measures shall be deterministic (yield identical results each time the software analysis is applied to the same patient data set) and therefore add no additional variance to the measurement.
+See section 4.2.
+Assessment Procedure: Formatted: No widow/orphan control Reproducibility of Image Analysis Software across Various Vendors for more detail on procedures Formatted: Font: Calibri, Font color: Auto · · · · · · · · · · · · · · · · · · · lung phantom used in this study.
+The phantom consists of (A) 4 lb/ft, (B) acrylic, (C) 12 lb/ft, (D) water, (E) 20 lb/ft, (F) air, and (G) a larger oval shaped lung density equivalent foam surrounded by an outer chest wall equivalent uniformity ring.

-3.10.
+3.101.
 Image Interpretation